 When you rent a car you often find that your car rental agreement is subject to an 'excess'.
-In some parts of the world the term 'waiver' is used instead.
+In some parts of the world the term 'deductible' is used instead.

-The 'Excess' is the sum you would be liable for in the case of an accident before the car hire company's cover will pay up.
+The 'Excess' is the first part of a claim that you would be liable for in the case of an accident before the car hire company's cover will then pay the rest.

 So if your car rental agreement has an excess of £1200 and you have an accident where damage of £2500 is caused to your rental car you would pay £1200, and the car fire firm would pay the remaining £1300.